duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[0.8.5] - 2017-04-29
+ * Tweaks to comments in examples and readme files
+ * Added 'OtherLibraries' wrapper example sketches for some non hd44780 libraries
+ * updates to readme files in examples

 [0.8.4] - 2017-03-05
+ * update version info for 0.8.4 release
  * I2CexpDiag udpates for ESP8266 and to blink backlight 3 times after initialization
  * Comment typo corrections & Word Smithing.
  * Tweaks to allow LCDiSpeed & LCDlibTest to run with either LiquidCrystal_I2C or fm's New LiquidCrystal